brandonrobertz/campaign-vulture/README.md

-# Parse-TX-CFR
+# Campaign Vulture

-An experimental parser for PDF Campaign Finance Reports from the Texas Ethics Commission.
+A clojure-based tool that converts Campaign Finance Report PDFs to CSV

 ## Usage